qdzlug/ironbank-pipeline/README.md

 - `sign image` - this job will do a gpg signing of the image so that end users can validate that the image is from the IronBank and the one they intend to download.

-### Adding a project pipeline in settings
-Go to the settings for a specific project

-`Settings` > `CI / CD` > `General pipelines` > `Custom CI configuration path`
-Enter the following: `templates/default.yaml@ironbank-tools/ironbank-pipeline`

-This will point the project towards the default pipeline in ironbank-pipeline.